sphinx-gallery/sphinx-gallery/README.rst

 Quickstart
 ==========

-Sphinx-Gallery can be used to generate an example gallery for a library, as well as a stand-alone web page showcasing examples of a particular Python package, module, or class.
+Sphinx-Gallery can be used to generate an example gallery from `.py` files for a library, as well as a stand-alone web page showcasing examples of a particular Python package, module, or class.